 27. How do I know that my application is registered?OR

 How do I reconfirm that my application is saved and received in the commission's office ?

 The successful submission of the online application requires the completion of two parts of the application correctly.
 After completing the part-I of the application the system generates a unique number which is known as the Registration ID (RID).
 After the completion of all the columns in part-II, a fresh page displays the message that the application has been submitted successfully.
 The generation of the unique registration ID number combined with the display of this message indicates that the application has been registered.

 28. I did not receive the e-mail intimation for registration of my application?

 After the completion of part-I and part-II of the online application, a fresh page displays the message that the application has been submitted successfully.
-If you have given an email id, then the email is also automatically sent to you stating that you have successfully submitted your application.
-However it is still subject to the verification of various information submitted by you as per examination rules including verification of quality of photo/sign and payment details.
+If you have given an email id, then the email is also automatically sent to you stating that you have successfully submitted Part I / Part II of your application.

 29. I filled my form and successfully paid the application fee through online payment gateway (once or several times).
 However this is not showing in the application status.
 What should I do?